organicpencil/bge-netplay/README.md

 What it doesn't do:
 - Automatic multiplayer.
 The developer must have intermediate Python skills.
 - Overcomplicate things.
 Stuff like audio isn't abstracted, so your BGE knowledge still applies.
-- Compete.
-This is intended for prototyping, so expect bugs/slowness/security issues.
+- Real games.
+This lib is a work-in-progress, so expect bugs/slowness/security issues.
 - Work on MacOS (yet)